On this page:

 eComply assessment framework release

-The current building design and approval process is very paper intensive and understanding building and planning codes is complex.
+The building design and approval process is paper intensive and understanding building and planning codes can be complex.
+Getting a compliant design can involve several rounds of changes.